2022 Daytona 500: Background

 Daytona International Speedway is one of three superspeedways to hold NASCAR races, the other two being Indianapolis Motor Speedway and Talladega Superspeedway.
 The standard track at Daytona International Speedway is a four-turn superspeedway that is 2.5 mi long.
 The track's turns are banked at 31 degrees, while the front stretch, the location of the finish line, is banked at 18 degrees.

-Due to shortage issues surrounding the new Next Gen car, it was planned that the team that won the race would retain their car for the rest of the season, with NASCAR instead scanning the winner's car and place an identical paint scheme wrap (complete with Victory Lane confetti) on a prototype that would be shown at the Daytona 500 Experience, with the tradition of the exact winner's car being displayed at the Daytona 500 Experience for a year being scheduled to continue in 2023.
-However, it was later announced on March 8 that Austin Cindric's exact winning car would be displayed at the Daytona 500 Experience.
+Due to shortage issues surrounding the new Next Gen car, it was planned that the team that won the race would retain their car for the rest of the season, with NASCAR instead scanning the winner's car and place an identical paint scheme wrap (complete with Victory Lane confetti) on a prototype that would be shown at the Motorsports Hall of Fame of America, with the tradition of the exact winner's car being displayed at the Hall of Fame (formerly the Daytona 500 Experience) for a year being scheduled to continue in 2023.
+However, it was later announced on March 8 that Austin Cindric's exact winning car would be displayed at the Hall of Fame.

 This was the first Daytona 500 without 2008 winner Ryan Newman since 2001.
 This was the first Daytona 500 for The Money Team Racing and Team Hezeberg.
 This was also the first Daytona 500 since 2016 to feature Greg Biffle, and the first Daytona 500 ever to feature Jacques Villeneuve.
 (Villeneuve previously failed to qualify for the event in 2008.)